openstreetmap/id-tagging-schema/MAINTENANCE.md

 ### Assigning roles

-- The maintenance role is assigned by the OSMF.
-Historically the maintainer of the iD Editor also maintained this project.
+- The maintainer of the iD editor has traditionally and continues to maintain this project.
 - Contributor and triage roles are assigned by the current maintainer of the repository.

 ## Previous Maintainers